Farmers stay resilient in face of drought

 • There’s no need to bother with tank stands.
 Having a larger capacity also means reduced transport costs.

-• Security: These tanks also offer a higher level of built-in security.
+• These tanks also offer a higher level of built-in security.
 Because they require a pump to dispense the fuel, power to the pump can be switched off when the tank is not in use to stop potential thieves.
 Tanks can also have a lockable hatch across all access points that can be secured with a heavy padlock when the tank is not in use.

 Disadvantages:

-Single wall on-ground tanks need to be located within a concrete bund that will contain fuel spills.
+Single-wall on-ground tanks need to be located within a concrete bund that will contain fuel spills.
 This means extra work and reduces the portability of the tank.
 The bund also needs to be maintained and drained after rain to ensure it is capable of carrying the tank’s full capacity in case of a spill.

 Underground tanks